hive-engine/nitrous/src/app/help/en/welcome.md

 Scotbot parameters
 --

 We tweaked the parameters of the Scotbot to be more successful then HIVE.
-The most important changes from HIVE, is that LASSECASH has 14 days reward window (meaning you receive your author and curator rewards for a post, 14 days after the post is made) and that the powerdown time is 26 payments every 7 day over 6 months.
+The powerdown time is 26 payments every 7 day over 6 months.
 This is made to incentivize longterm mentality.
 Furthermore the payout ration is 90% LASSECASH POWER and 10% LASSECASH, this is another huge difference from HIVE.

 Lasse as leader of LASSECASH
 --